|

 Note: The following is not a review.
 It's more of a

-fan's personal diatribe.
+fan's personal rant.

 If you're reading these words